 Welcome to another installment of our "Going Paperless" article series!
 Today we'll cover why embracing cloud-based storage is a must for reclaiming areas of your home or work that have been lost to paper.

-Since we started talking about going paperless, we haven’t really looked too deeply at where to store these documents.
-The default location is either your documents folder, or as with most scanner setups the Pictures folder.
+Since we started talking about going paperless, we haven’t really looked too deeply at where to store the digital versions of your documents.
+The default location is either your documents folder, or as with most scanner setups, the Pictures folder.
 For many this is just fine, but two important questions to ask are:

 - Is this device safe?
 If I lost it, how significant will my loss be?

 - Do I need to access my documents while abroad, or away from home?